jakeeis24/Social-Network-API/README.md

 # Installation

-Clone the repo and run npm i to install all dependencies.
+Clone the repo and run <code>npm i</code> to install all dependencies.

 # Usage